Blood Pressure Alarm on Hospital Monitor: Troubleshooting Guide

 When to Escalate High BP

-⚠️ Rule out measurement artifact first: A single high reading may be caused by a blood pressure cuff that is too small, the arm positioned below heart level, or the patient talking/moving during measurement.
+⚠️ Rule out measurement artifact first: A single high reading may be caused by a blood pressure cuff that is too small, the arm positioned below heart level, or the patient talking during measurement.
 Re-measure after 1–2 minutes with correct positioning before escalating a borderline reading.

 Low Blood Pressure Alarm: Assessment and Response